-The Fund promoted the use of an Exclusionary Approach and a Positive ESG Tilt (as defined below):
+The Fund promotes the use of an Exclusionary Approach and a Positive ESG Tilt (as defined below):

-The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society ("Exclusionary Approach").
-Accordingly, the Investment Manager promoted environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG Factors.
+The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society.
+For securitised investments such as asset-backed securities (ABS), this also included assessing them against the Investment Manager's proprietary scoring methodology ("Exclusionary Approach").
+Accordingly, the Investment Manager is promoted environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG factors.

-The Fund maintained a weighted average ESG rating that was higher than that of the equity market as represented by its investment universe.
+The Fund maintained a weighted average ESG rating that was higher than its investment universe ("Positive ESG Tilt").
 In constructing a portfolio positively tilted towards investments with better ESG characteristics, the Investment Manager may nonetheless invest in investments across the full spectrum of ESG ratings.
 At an individual security level, the Investment Manager favours investments with better ESG characteristics where this is not detrimental to the pursuit of the financial investment objective.